Global Freight Rates Surge: The Hidden Cost of 2026's Geopolitical Tensions

 Editor reviewed

 Signed off by Kevin Jenkins on .
-AI-assisted tools may have supported the workflow; source quality and factual claims are reviewed before publication.
+AI-assisted tools may have supported the workflow; source quality and factual claims are reviewed as part of editorial control.

 Editorial standards